pocketzworld/creator-docs/pages/learn/studio/guides/importing-world.md

 # **Importing a World**

-## **Introduction**
-Looking to craft your first immersive, virtual world?
-You're in the right place at the right time!
-Let's dive into the process of using Studio Hub to generate, illuminate, and test your inaugural creation.
-It's easier than you think and a lot more fun!

 ### **Importing a World**
 1. Setup Studio Hub and the necessary Unity plugins.
 2. Open Studio Hub.